-Now in its 76th year, Notre Dame’s Honor Code emphasizes truth in academics, while challenging students to incorporate these ideals in all aspects of their lives.
+For over 70 years, Notre Dame’s Honor Code has emphasized truth in academics, while challenging students to incorporate these ideals in all aspects of their lives.

-The Honor Code bestows upon students the privilege to write her tests without proctoring by the instructor.
-Students find the Honor Pledge written on every examination, to remind them of their personal responsibility for their own and Notre Dame’s academic integrity.
+The Honor Code bestows upon students the privilege to take tests without proctoring by the instructor.
+Students write the Honor Pledge on every examination, to remind themselves of their personal responsibility for their own and Notre Dame’s academic integrity.

 Notre Dame’s alma mater, written by classmates Lucie B. Collins and Ann Connor of the class of 1952, pays homage to the pursuit of truth inherent in the Honor Code.